kstar1996/MTCNN-PureC/README.md

 ## Implement Details
 The project mainly refers to [MTCNN-light](https://github.com/AlphaQi/MTCNN-light) and remove OpenCV and OpenBLAS dependencies.
 Convolution is implemented by im2col and matrix multiplication.

-This project mainly refers to [MTCNN-light](https://github.com/AlphaQi/MTCNN-light), and removes OpenCV and OpenBLAS dependencies.